melanienperez/site-unit2-project1-music-playlist-explorer-starter/README.md

   - [x] The modal itself should:
     - [x] Not occupy the entire screen.
     - [x] Have a shadow to show that it is a pop-up.
-    - [x] Appear floating on the screen.
+    - [x] Appears floating on the screen.
     - [x] The backdrop should appear darker or in a different shade.

 - [x] **Like Playlists**